Some Spicy Ideas

 Check to see if the space you picked is easily reachable and viewed without climbing up on anything.

 In cute kitchen shops or catalogs, we often see fun spice racks.
-Based on the size of those, I’ve often wondered if normal people only have a dozen spices.
+Based on the size of those, I have often wondered if normal people only have a dozen spices.
 Perhaps, I am the weird one.
-(Don’t ask my kids.
-I don’t want to know!)
+(Do not ask my kids.
+I do not want to know!)
 Seriously, who only has 12 spices?
 Count your containers.
 You do need an idea before you purchase any organizing products.

 Make storage and use simpler.
 Divide by use.
 Grab all the baking spices, such as vanilla extract, baking soda, baking powder, sprinkles and so on.
 Put them with your baking supplies.